aiooord/rostam-e-dastan/README.md

 <img src="https://github.com/aiooord/hercules/blob/main/v1.1.0.PNG">
 </p>

-Ai000 AD-Hercules has no dependency on third parties and other handy tools for Windows environments (like the pass-the-hash module of mimikatz).
+Ai000 AD-Hercules have no dependency on third parties and other handy tools for Windows environments (like the pass-the-hash module of mimikatz).

 ## Ai000 AD-Hercules Components:
 Ai000 AD-Hercules consists of the following executable components:
-- **adh.exe:** It is the main executable that gets credentials to spawn processes and execute commands.
+- **adh.exe:** The main executable gets credentials to spawn processes and execute commands.
-- **adh-engine.exe:** It is passing the hash operation in the background to spawn the file manager, making an rdp connection and other useful things with the right privileges.
+- **adh-engine.exe:** It passes the hash operation in the background to spawn the file manager, making an rdp connection and other useful things with the right privileges.
 - **adh-fmc.exe:** It is a console-based file system manager.
 - **adh-fmg.exe:** It is a graphical-based file system manager.